tomhenrich/plex/docs/index.md

 ## Using Plex
 It's just like Netflix or other streaming services you've used before.

-The _Home Screen_ lists anything you're currently watching, recent additions, and new releases.
-In the side nav, pick _Movies_ or _TV Shows_ to browse, or use Search.
-(Search may include results from both my content and Plex's ad-supported streaming service.
-My content will show as being on `Scylla`.)
+From the side nav, pick _Movies_ or _TV Shows_ to browse, or use Search.
+Search may include results both from my content (shown as being on `Scylla`) and from Plex's ad-supported streaming service.

 **Just click Play** to start watching.
-You can change your audio or subtitle settings at any time.
+You can change audio or subtitle settings at any time.

-Remember, as with any streaming service, **Plex uses your internet.** If you have unlimited data like me, go nuts.
+As with any streaming service, **Plex uses your internet.** If you have unlimited data like me, go nuts.
 If you have a monthly cap, just be mindful.

 > **TIP:** You can [update your account settings](account-settings.md) online to enable subtitles without having to select them every time you start watching.